ltphuc5594/voting-app/README.md

 6. Next, create a Container Registry in Azure to store the image, and AKS can later pull them during deployment to the AKS cluster.
 Feel free to change the ACR name in place of `myacr202106` below.
       ```bash
-      # Assuming the acdnd-c4-project resource group is still avaiable with you
+      # Assuming the acdnd-c4-project resource group is still available with you
       # Create a resource group
       az group create --name acdnd-c4-project --location westus2
       # ACR name should not have upper case letter